 In the third game, the easiest way to increase everyone's friendship levels is to repeatedly fail a certain missionnote "Mobile Suits...And Love": catapult into the enemy field, die, repeat in 30-second intervals.

 Colony Drop: This is a Gundam game.
 The first game's Original Mode features this as the ultimate goal of the Musha Gundam, as it plans to smash an entire planet into the Earth.
+The third game, meanwhile, includes a map in which you fight in and around a fallen colony.

 The Computer Is a Cheating Bastard: Enemy boss suits in the second game have access to certain special attacks (ex.
 Nu Gundam deploying its fin funnels independently, Wing Zero flying offscreen and turning into a Kill Sat) that the player can never learn.